People Share The Most Rampant Modern-Day Scams That We Have Subconsciously Normalized To The Point That They Aren't Technically Scams Anymore

 Reddit

-The phenomenon of normalizing scams, particularly hidden fees and deceptive pricing, can be understood through the lens of cognitive dissonance theory.
-According to research by Festinger (1957), when individuals encounter information that contradicts their beliefs or attitudes, they experience psychological discomfort.
+The normalization of scams, particularly hidden fees and deceptive pricing, can be understood through the lens of cognitive dissonance theory.
 This discomfort often leads to rationalizations that allow them to continue engaging in the problematic behavior.
 In the context of modern scams, consumers may rationalize hidden fees as a necessary aspect of doing business, thereby reducing the dissonance between their experiences and their expectations of fairness.

 Furthermore, this normalization can be attributed to the desensitization effect, where repeated exposure to deceitful practices leads to diminished emotional responses over time.
-As outlined in a paper from the Journal of Consumer Research, consumers become less vigilant against deception as they become accustomed to these practices, ultimately leading to acceptance rather than resistance.
+Consumers become less vigilant against deception as they become accustomed to these practices, ultimately leading to acceptance rather than resistance.

 3. Yep, what a smart way to push people to feed their retail addiction.